Navdeep2203/ai-notes-vault/README.md

-# AI Notes Vault – Backend 🧠
+# AI Notes Vault 🧠📚

-AI Notes Vault is a backend service built with Flask that allows users to create, manage, and organize notes while automatically generating AI-powered summaries and key points.
-The backend also supports uploading PDF files and extracting their content for AI-based summarization.
+AI Notes Vault is a full-stack AI-powered note management application that allows users to create, organize, and manage notes while automatically generating summaries and key points using AI.
+Users can also upload PDF files and extract summarized information from them.

-This project demonstrates the integration of Flask APIs, MongoDB, and AI models to build an intelligent note management system.
+The project integrates a **React frontend**, **Flask backend**, **MongoDB database**, and **Groq AI models** to build an intelligent note-taking system.

 ---